 Berjaya Waterfront Ferry Terminal is one of the busiest international entry points for travellers from Indonesia for leisure or business.
 The ferry services take only 90-120 minutes to Harbour Bay and Batam Centre at Batam Island, and 150-180 minutes to Tanjung Pinang at Bintan Island at an affordable ticket fare.
-The ferries are spacious, fully air-conditioned, and meet international safety requirements.
-During the financial year under review, the ferry operations were severely impacted due to the travel restrictions and international border closures.
-Ferry services to Tanjung Pinang and Harbour Bay had been suspended since March 2020 and April 2020 respectively.
-Ferry services to Batam Island were reduced to 28 slots in the second quarter of 2021, compared to 122 slots in the previous year's corresponding quarter.
+The ferries are spacious, fully airconditioned, and meet international safety requirements.
+During the financial year under review, the ferry operations were severely impacted due to travel restrictions and international border closures.
+Ferry services to the destination of Batam Centre, Tanjung Pinang and Harbour Bay were resumed in the last quarter of the financial year ended 30 June 2022 after the lifting of the international travel restrictions on 1 April 2022.